Hashnode/user-feedback/README.md

 This repository is a place for the Hashnode community to share feedback, bug reports, and feature requests.

+***PS: This is not for a place for reporting security vulnerabilities.
+Please report them by emailing to us at hello@hashnode.com or DM us privately on Twitter.***

 ## Feature Requests

 [![](https://media.giphy.com/media/E0cyxhawhe9dm/200w_d.gif)